 If you take a close look at the bottom of a plastic bottle or jar, you might notice a symbol consisting of a number surrounded by a triangle or three arrows in the shape of a triangle—this is called the resin identification code.
 Many people think that this symbol means that the package can be recycled.
-In fact, according to the Canadian Plastic Industry Association, “the code is intended solely to identify resin content”.
 A resin identification code does not mean the package can be recycled.

 It’s important to note that using the resin code is voluntary for producers of packaging.
-And, because the resin codes don’t indicate whether a plastic is recyclable, MMBC discourages residents from using the codes to identify whether a package is accepted in our packaging and printed paper recycling program.
+And, because the resin codes don’t indicate whether a plastic is recyclable, Recycle BC discourages residents from using the codes to identify whether a package is accepted in our packaging and paper recycling program.
 Instead, we encourage you to refer to the list of accepted materials.

 For more information: www.plasticactioncentre.ca/directory/plastic-by-the-numbers